Our Nursing Philosophy

 The mission of the Department of Nursing programs flows from the mission and vision of Southern New Hampshire University.

-Our mission is to empower students to be successful nurse leaders, prepared to promote a culture of health within a diverse society and responsive to meet the challenges of an ever-evolving healthcare system.
-This mission is fulfilled through innovative programs responsive to needs of adult learners in an online environment.
+Southern New Hampshire University Nursing is committed to empowering students to be successful nurse leaders who are prepared to promote a culture of health within a diverse society and are responsive to meet the challenges of an ever-evolving healthcare system.
+This mission is fulfilled through innovative programs responsive to the needs of adult learners in an online environment.

 The program provides the nursing professional with the knowledge, attitude, skills and behaviors to lead patient-centered collaborative healthcare.
 Graduates are prepared to apply theory-guided, culturally competent, evidence-based professional nursing practices to improve the well-being of diverse populations within complex healthcare systems at the local, national and international levels.